espressomd/espresso/doc/sphinx/inter_non-bonded.rst

     system.non_bonded_inter[type1, type2].dpd.set_params(**kwargs)

-This command defines a velocity dependent interaction between particles of the types *type1* and *type2*.
+This command defines a velocity-dependent interaction between particles of the types *type1* and *type2*.
 For a description of the input arguments see :class:`espressomd.interactions.DPDInteraction`.
 The interaction only has an effect if the DPD thermostat activated, and acts according to the